Skiatook, Oklahoma: Public Schools

-Skiatook is served by the Skiatook Public Schools district.
+Most of Skiatook is served by the Skiatook Public Schools district.
+All of Skiatook in Osage County, and most of it in Tulsa County is in the district.
+The other Tulsa County part is in Collinsville Public Schools.

 The first Skiatook Public Schools School Board was elected in 1907 after statehood.
 The district originally operated out of one building on the corner of 2nd and B streets.
 In 1908, a bond paid for a new school in the block between 3rd and 4th streets and Osage and B streets.
 An addition was added to this building in 1913 and an annex was built in 1920 on 3rd and Osage.
 In 1922, the town approved a new high school and junior high to be built.
 In 1929, the original school building burned down, leading to the building of a new elementary school in 1930.
-In the 1960's a new junior high school was built and in 1968 Mars Elementary was built.
+In the 1960s a new junior high school was built and in 1968 Marrs Elementary was built.
 In 1976, the current high school was built with a sports complex added in 1978, an auditorium added in 1979.
 A football stadium, baseball field, soccer field, and agriculture building were also built around the high school.
 In 1990, Newman Middle School was built and named after former Superintendent Jim Newman.
+In 2013 Skiatook Elementary was built.

 Currently operating Skiatook Public Schools include: